eliotsykes/rails-code-review/README.md

 config.force_ssl = true
 ```

 The web is moving towards TLS/SSL-on everywhere.
 Some HTML5 features are not available if your site is not served over SSL.
-This is the *first* (not only) step you can take towards protecting the good people using your app.
+This is one of many steps you will want to take towards protecting the good people using your app.

 (If your app is hosted on an *.herokuapp.com domain, you get to use their SSL certificate for free, i.e. https://your-app.herokuapp.com just works.)